GuideNepalKathmanduTransportPersonal Finance

 The 25 km/day commuter profile

-A working professional living in Baneshwor, working in Naxal — call it 12.5 km each way, 22 working days/month, plus a few weekend errands.
+Picture a working professional based in Baneshwor, office in Naxal.
+Call it 12.5 km each way, 22 working days a month, plus a few weekend errands.
 Total: ~600 km/month, ~7,200 km/year.
-This is close to the Kathmandu Valley average for a single rider.
+Close to the Kathmandu Valley average for a single rider.

 Option 1: Own a Pulsar 150